mostafamesiry/Haskell-Composer/README.md

 # Haskell-Composer
-A composer that uses a database of song notes and composes new songs accordingly, This Project was created for academic purposes
+A composer that uses a database of song notes and composes new songs accordingly.

+This Project was created for academic purposes.

 # Description